^

 • taking medications (amphotericin B);

-• tubulointerstitial nephropathies (endemic Balkan nephropathy, obstructive uropathy);
+• tubulointerstitial nephropathy (endemic Balkan nephropathy, obstructive uropathy);

-• cystic kidney diseases (medullary spongy kidney, medullary cystic kidney disease);
+• cystic kidney diseases (medullary sponge kidney, medullary cystic kidney disease);

 • hereditary diseases (Ehlers-Danlos syndrome, sickle cell anemia).

-Possible development of distal renal tubular acidosis with hyperkalemia.
-Most of its variants are associated with absolute or relative deficiency of aldosterone.
+Distal renal tubular acidosis with hyperkalemia may develop.
+Most of its variants are associated with absolute or relative aldosterone deficiency.

 Symptoms of renal tubular acidosis (proximal form) are often absent.

-Symptoms of renal tubular acidosis (distal form) are due to calcium loss in the urine, often accompanied by rickets-like bone changes, osteomalacia, pathological fractures are possible.
-Alkaline urine reaction with an elevated calcium concentration in it predisposes to calcium nephrolithiasis.
+Symptoms of renal tubular acidosis (distal form) are caused by loss of calcium in the urine, often accompanied by rickets-like changes in bones, osteomalacia, pathological fractures are possible.
+Alkaline urine reaction with increased calcium concentration in it predisposes to calcium nephrolithiasis.

-Symptoms of Albright-Butler syndrome - lag in growth, severe muscle weakness, polyuria, rickets (in adults - osteomalacia), nephrocalcinosis and nephrolithiasis.
-The first symptoms of the disease, as a rule, develop in early childhood, but the cases of its debut in adults are described.
+Signs of Albright-Butler syndrome are growth retardation, severe muscle weakness, polyuria, rickets (osteomalacia in adults), nephrocalcinosis and nephrolithiasis.
+The first symptoms of the disease usually develop in early childhood, but cases of its debut in adults have also been described.

 Forms